Spaghetti Primavera: Healthy, One-Pot - Archived

-Here’s a healthy twist to the standard pasta primavera that we’re all familiar with.
+Here’s a healthy twist to the standard pasta primavera that we’re all familiar with!
 Changing the main grain component from pasta to spaghetti adds more nutritive value to this dish, if you choose the right spaghetti.
-Spaghetti that is bronze-cut is less processed because molds are not used.
-Also choosing air-dried pasta is better because it is not dried with heat that destroys nutrients.
-We are able to use a third of the oil due to cooking in MEC which also reduces the fat content of this dish without compromising on the taste.
+Spaghetti that is bronze-cut is less processed, because molds are not used.
+Also, choosing air-dried pasta is better because it is not dried with heat that destroys nutrients.
+We are able to use a third of the oil due to cooking in MEC, which also reduces the fat content of this dish without compromising on the taste.
 We hope you try and like it!

-Serves 4 | Cook time 30 mins
+Serves 4 People | Cook Time: 30 mins

-- 11/2 tablespoon olive oil
+- 1 1/2 Tbsp. olive oil

 - 4 cloves garlic, smashed and minced